 • Work for an organisation that has an Australian Business Number/ACN.

-• Be available to attend the awards ceremony from 6–11pm on Thursday 12 November 2020 at The Star, Sydney.
+• Be available to attend the virtual awards ceremony on Thursday 12 November 2020.

 • Be available (if necessary) for an interview with the judges (finalists only).